A. Milton Musser: Writer

 Musser wrote many pro-Latter Day Saint pamphlets.
 He was also the editor of the Utah Farmer, an agricultural magazine, and The Palantic, a pro-Mormon literary magazine.

 He wrote several pamphlets in defense of the faith of the Latter-day Saints.
 He authored "To The Press Of The United States" (Philadelphia, May 1877), a press release defending the faith in response to charges that the Latter-day Saints are a "blood-thirsty people" in newspaper coverage of the trial and execution of John D. Lee for his role in the Mountain Meadows Massacre.

-Personal life and legacy
+Polygamous marriages

-Musser married his first wife Ann Leaver on January 31, 1858.
-Musser also married Mary Elizabeth White in 1864, Belinda Marden Pratt in 1872 and Anna Seegmiller in 1874.
-Belinda was a daughter of Parley P. Pratt.
+Musser was a strong advocate of polygamy.
+He married his first wife Ann Leaver on January 31, 1858, then married Mary Elizabeth White in 1864, Belinda Marden Pratt (a daughter of Parley P. Pratt) in 1872, and Anna Seegmiller in 1874.
 Musser is the father of Joseph White Musser, who became a leader in the Mormon fundamentalist movement.

+After a US law banning polygamy was passed in 1862, Musser was charged in 1885 with unlawful cohabitation (living with his plural wives), and he was sentenced to pay a fine of US$300 and to six months' imprisonment.
+Musser maintained that the anti-polygamy prosecutions "were instituted in malice and hypocrisy, or were based upon a gross misconception of the facts".

+Death and legacy

 Musser died of "surgical shock" in Salt Lake City, Utah at age 79.

 The community of Milton in Morgan County, Utah was named for A. Milton Musser.